Impact of Withdrawing on Current and Future Financial Aid

 Students Withdrawing That Have Received Any Federal (Title IV) Aid, Including Loans

-In accordance with rules established by the U.S. Department of Education, schools must adhere to new provisions regarding the treatment of Federal Title IV financial aid for students that withdraw from school completely for any term.
+In accordance with rules established by the U.S. Department of Education, schools must adhere to provisions regarding the treatment of Federal Title IV financial aid for students that withdraw from any of their courses.
 These rules govern all federal loan and grant programs, including Direct Loans, PLUS loans, Perkins loans, Pell, SEOG and TEACH grants (for eligible graduate students).
+An assessment will be completed by the Financial Aid office to determine whether the financial aid for that term should be recalculated.

 In general, the law assumes that a student must "earn" federal financial aid awards directly in proportion to the number of days of the term attended.
 In other words, a student earns financial assistance as they attend class.
 If a student completely withdraws from all classes during a term, the school must calculate the portion of the total scheduled financial assistance earned.
 In the event that the student is enrolled in courses that have different start and/or end dates from other courses that are also being taken for the term, and the student withdraws or is administratively withdrawn from any of the courses, the school must calculate the portion of the total scheduled financial assistance earned.
 If the student received (or the school received on behalf of the student) more aid than was earned, the unearned funds must be returned to the federal programs.

 The portion of federal loans and grants the student earned is calculated on a percentage basis comparing the total number of calendar days in the semester to the number of days completed before withdrawal.
 (Scheduled breaks of five consecutive days or longer are excluded from the calculation).
 All Title IV aid is considered earned after the student has completed 60 percent of that semester.